 The Fund invests in futures, options on futures and other instruments subject to regulation by the CFTC in reliance upon and in accordance with CFTC Regulation 4.5.
 Under Regulation 4.5, if the Fund uses futures, options on futures, or swaps other than for bona fide hedging purposes (as defined by the CFTC), the aggregate initial margin and premiums on these positions (after taking into account unrealized profits and unrealized losses on any such positions and excluding the amount by which options are "in-the-money" at the time of purchase of a new position) may not exceed 5% of the Fund's liquidation value, or alternatively, the aggregate net notional value of those positions at the time may not exceed 100% of the Fund's liquidation value (after taking into account unrealized profits and unrealized losses on any such positions).
 The Advisor, on behalf of the Fund, has filed a notice of eligibility for exclusion from the definition of the term "commodity pool operator" in accordance with Regulation 4.5.
-As of the date of this SAI, the Fund is not deemed to be a "commodity pool" or "commodity pool operator" under the Commodity Exchange Act ("CEA"), and it is not subject to registration or regulation as such under the CEA.
-In addition, as of the date of this SAI, the Advisor and Sub-Advisor are not deemed to be "commodity pool operators" or "commodity trading advisers" with respect to the advisory services they provide to the Fund.
-In the future, if the Fund's use of futures, options on futures, or swaps requires the Advisor and Sub-Advisor to register as a commodity pool operator with respect to the Fund with the CFTC, the Advisor and Sub-Advisor will do so at that time.
+As of the date of this SAI, the Fund is not deemed to be a "commodity pool" or "commodity pool operator" under the CEA.
+In addition, as of the date of this SAI, the Advisor and Sub-Advisor are not deemed to be "commodity pool operators" or "commodity trading advisers" with respect to the Advisor and Sub-Advisor to register as commodity pool operators with respect to the Fund with the CFTC, the Advisor and Sub-Advisor will do so at that time.